kxdang/kiendang.me/content/blog/096-helios/index.md

 It was a resolution for the dying humans that lived on Earth.
 The Helio's offered the technology to save Earth in return for shipments of water.

-Everything that humans has ever known has come to an immediate fear of the Helio's, a superior being, far greater than themselves with the ability and technology to wipe the entire human race clean.
+Everything that humans have ever known has come to an immediate fear of the Helio's, a superior being, far greater than themselves with the ability and technology to wipe the entire human race clean.

 With Earth slowly falling apart and the civilization of Helio's on their hands, they had no choice.
 If humans had refused, both civilizations would parish from the universe and all would end.
 But the will to live was much greater than the fear of death and extinction.